numaproj/numaflow/docs/APIs.md

 <em>(Optional)</em>
 <p>
-Whether encrypt the data at rest, defaults to false Enabling encryption might impact the performace, see
+Whether encrypt the data at rest, defaults to false Enabling encryption might impact the performance, see
 <a href="https://docs.nats.io/running-a-nats-service/nats_admin/jetstream_admin/encryption_at_rest">https://docs.nats.io/running-a-nats-service/nats_admin/jetstream_admin/encryption_at_rest</a>
 for the detail Toggling the value will impact encypting/decrypting existing messages.